"The group also said the medications would not further delay healing in patients with nonhealing nonvertebral fractures.

 Medical Editor: John P. Cunha, DO, FACOEP

-Evista (raloxifene hydrochloride) is used to treat or prevent osteoporosis in postmenopausal women.
+Evista (raloxifene hydrochloride) is an estrogen agonist/antagonist used to treat or prevent osteoporosis in postmenopausal women.
 Evista is also used to reduce the risk of invasive breast cancer in postmenopausal women who have osteoporosis or who are otherwise at risk of invasive breast cancer.
-It is an estrogen agonist/antagonist.
-Common side effects include hot flashes, sweating, or leg cramps.
+Common side effects of Evista include hot flashes, sweating, headache, dizziness, spinning sensation, leg cramps or leg pain, joint pain, nausea, vomiting, stomach pain, or runny or stuffy nose.

 The recommended dosage is one 60 mg Evista tablet daily, taken any time of day without regard to meals.
 Evista may interact with cholestyramine, blood thinners, diazepam, diazoxide, birth control pills or hormone replacement therapy.
 Tell your doctor all medications you use.
 Evista must not be used during pregnancy because it may cause harm to a fetus.
 It is not known whether this drug passes into breast milk.
 Breast-feeding while using this medication is not recommended.